TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Scott Derrickson to Direct ‘Doctor Strange’ Sequel.
 Here’s Everything We Know Read More
     *   We Are the Pets in Second ‘Godzilla: King of the Monsters’ Trailer.
 Here’s Everything We Know Read More
-    *   'The Favourite' and 'Black Panther' Lead Critics' Choice Nominations Read More
+    *   'A Star Is Born' Leads Screen Actors Guild Award Nominations Read More

     Explore Content
     *   Movie Reviews